Sanctuary Garden

 Where the fragmentation begins to reweave.

-Because the Garden is not about escape.
+The Garden is not about escape.

 It’s about return.